Cabazure/Cabazure.Client/README.md

 ### Adding the bootstrap

-To register relevant dependencies for the Client, the generated `ConfigureClient` extension method on `IServiceCollection` needs to be called.
+To register relevant dependencies for the Client, the generated `AddCabazureClient` extension method on `IServiceCollection` needs to be called.
+This will register all the endpoints for the specified `HttpClient` instance as singletons in the `IServiceCollection`.

 To make it easy for the user of the Client, it is recommended to do this in a bootstrap method like this: